Eurasian water shrew

 The Eurasian water shrew (Neomys fodiens), known in the United Kingdom as the water shrew, is a relatively large shrew, up to 10 cm long, with a tail up to three-quarters as long again.
 It has short, dark fur, often with a few white tufts, a white belly, and a few stiff hairs around the feet and tail.
-It lives close to fresh water, hunting aquatic prey in the water and nearby.
-Its fur traps bubbles of air in the water which greatly aids its buoyancy, but requires it to anchor itself to remain underwater for more than the briefest of dives.
+It lives close to fresh water, hunting aquatic prey in the water and invertebrates nearby.

-Like many shrews, the water shrew has venomous saliva, making it one of the few venomous mammals, although it is not able to puncture the skin of large animals, nor that of humans.
-Highly territorial, it lives a solitary life and is found throughout the northern part of Europe and Asia, from Britain to Korea.
+Like many shrews, the water shrew has venomous saliva, making it one of the few venomous mammals.
+It lives a solitary life and is found throughout the northern part of Europe and Asia, from Britain to Korea.

+Evolution

+With genetic as well as morphological evidences, the speciation of N. fodiens from other species in genus Neomys seem to be earlier than the divergence between N. teres and N. anomalus, despite a large portion of geographic range of N. anomalus overlaps with N. fodiens.
+Another phylogenetic study also supports such claim with phylogenetic tree and associated split times between lineages.
+Subsequently, several hypotheses of the evolutionary history of the genus Neomys have been made.
+One of the hypotheses claims that the speciation between species N. fodiens, N. anomalus, and N. teres was heavily affected by climatic oscillations in Pleistoscene, in which N. fodiens expanded southwards during cold periods, but moved back northwards in the subsequent warm periods.
+As a result of geographic barriers, the isolated populations in Pontic Mountains speciated into N. teres while the population in the Balkan region become N. anomalus.